baptistelabat/braidpy/README.md

 ### Project Team:
 This is a single person project for now, but I would be happy to make the team grow.

 Human:
 - **Baptiste Labat**
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?logo=linkedin&logoWidth=20&style=flat-square)](https://www.linkedin.com/in/baptiste-labat-01751138/)
 [![GitHub](https://img.shields.io/badge/-GitHub-black?logo=github&logoWidth=20&style=flat-square)](https://github.com/baptistelabat)

-Bot:
+Bots:
-chatgpt
+- chatgpt
-windsurf
+- windsurf
 ---

 ## 🤝 Contributions

 Contributions are welcome!
-Please open an issue or submit a pull request from your fork to suggest changes, report bugs, or propose new features.
+Please open an [issue](https://github.com/baptistelabat/braidpy/issues) or submit a pull request from your fork to suggest changes, report/correct bugs, or propose new features.

 Here are a few code guidelines:
 - We use english for code and comments.